 This option would allow you to record errors without suspending the process.
 If errors get logged to a file, you will see a message post processing.
 If you wish to review the error file, you should open it with a text editor after you run the Batch command.

 So this was a detailed instruction about how you can efficiently and effectively use Photoshop’s image processor tool and how you can perform batch photo processing successfully.
 We hope you can now use the tool successfully.
-If you have any query, do get back to us.
+If you have any query or need help in batch photo editing get in touch with us.